matthewcook333/AnimatedArt-notebook/November 23.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+The next thing I want to do is add the slider for the speeds of the animations, and then allow for user drawn animations.
+At that point I plan to add the other animation types, as I feel those are more easily figured out, but I want to have the core of the project there first.
+What do you think of that idea, or do you think I should do something else or prioritize differently?

 **What questions do you have for your critique partners?
 How can they best help you?**

+What do you think about the prototype?
+What seems the least intuitive (probably many things as I still need to fix it up), but something maybe I haven't considered and should consider doing to make it easier or more intuitive to use?

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**